• 1 x cup of Bleach

 Do Wash Vinyl Seats Regularly: After you come in from a long day on the water, be sure to wash your vinyl seats with dish soap and water.
 Use a cloth to carefully scrub and clean each seat to remove dirt, sweat, and debris and sunscreen

 Do Use a Protective Sealant: There are many top-rated brands on the market that can help you prevent the onset of mildew or mold from forming onto your cushion’s surface.
 Remember to do your research to find out which product is best for your fabric and follow all directions carefully.
+With no affiliation, Starbrite, 303 and 3M all are good products.
+Don’t use a product that takes out the plasticizes from the vinyl, leaving it hard and brittle.
+Ditto a bad product on the stitching will cause the cotton to rot.

 Don’t Skip on Cleaning: If your instructions recommend that you apply a sealant monthly, remember to never skip a single session.
 Be diligent with your cleaning routine.
-It’s much easier to prevent the onset of mildew than it is to remove it for good.
+It’s much easier to prevent the onset of mould than it is to remove it for good.

 Have a particularly stubborn sunscreen stain on your seats?
 Read our tips to get rid of it!